swasun/BanditProblem/README.md

 # Credits

-The notebook is from Valentin Emiya
+The notebook is from Valentin Emiya.